robinpowered/sdet-interview-challenge/README.md

 Here you will find a set testing assignments to perform when interviewing with Robin.
 These tasks represent testing scenarios similar to what you can expect to encounter while working at Robin.

-We do not expect you to spend more than an hour or two on these challenges.
+We do not expect you to spend more than two hours total on these challenges.

 ## Getting Started